 Finally, a prominent “mainstreamer” Keynesian gets MMT.
 Over the past couple of years, Paul Krugman has got close, but he keeps claiming that MMT believes “deficits don’t matter”.
 He refuses to cite any MMTer who has ever said such a silly thing.
 One doubts he’s actually read any serious piece by any proponent of MMT.
 I suspect he is just reacting to comments made on his blog—likely by anonymous supporters of MMT who might not have got it quite right.

 Here’s a very good video on MMT with Stephanie Kelton, the chair of the Economics department at the University of Missouri at Kansas City talking to Lauren Lyster of RT’s Capital Account.
-As you know, despite my Austrian bias and my remaining allegiance to what Marshall Auerback calls “deficit terrorism”, I think MMT’s descriptive framework is compelling in many regards. […]
+As you know, despite my Austrian bias and my remaining allegiance to what Marshall Auerback calls “deficit terrorism”, […]

 We have reached end-of-paradigm – the final failure of microeconomics masquerading as macro.
 The solution, the new macro paradigm, requires monetary literacy and numeracy.
 And this can only be achieved by removing the conceptual blinders by which micro models encircle the minds and cover the intellectual eyes of all the economics professionals and policy makers who mistakenly believe they are seeing in macro.